DOT+ DRUG TESTS

 The most common drug-related referral for an aviation psychiatry assessment is a PART 120 POSITIVE DRUG TEST.

-Part 120 tests are administered in accordance with Department of Transportation (DOT) rules and regulations.
-Part 120 tests include no-notice random screenings at the airport.
-Also, most pre-employment drug screens for a professional pilot will fall under Part 120.
+Part 120 tests are administered in accordance with the Department of Transportation (DOT) rules and regulations.
+Part 120 tests include no-notice random, pre-employment, post-accident, and for-cause tests.

 (Alcohol is also screened in a Part 120 test.
 We are only discussing non-alcohol related substance issues on this page)

-A positive on-duty DOT Part 120 test can be a serious violation of multiple regulations and will almost always (always?) require the pilot to have an aviation psychiatric evaluation.
+A positive on-duty DOT Part 120 test is a serious violation of multiple regulations and will require the pilot to have an aviation psychiatric evaluation.
+The pilot can also expect that the FAA will, on an emergency basis, revoke medical certification.
+Pilot licenses may also be revoked.

 The FAA is a federal agency and follows the federal interpretation of what counts as an illegal drug.
 MARIJUANA in all forms is a DEA Class I drug.